 Open to all music-reading guitarists.
 Classical, jazz, rock, country and folk music are played.
 Technical guitar skills and musical skills are improved through ensemble participation.
 Emphasis on those who wish to compose and hear their music performed.
-May be taken for credit for more than two semesters.
-Note: Fulfills SUNY General Education Requirement for The Arts.
-(3 hrs. lecture) Prerequisite: MUS113 and permission of Chair/Academic Dean.
+Dress rehearsals and performances are part of the class and attendance is mandatory.
+Notes: (1) May be taken for credit for more than two semesters.
+(2) Fulfills SUNY General Education Requirement for The Arts.
+(3 hrs. lecture) Prerequisite: MUS113 and permission of Chair / Academic Dean.
 Offered on: A / 2 cr. hrs.